Steve-Desilets/Machine-Learning/README.md

 # Machine-Learning
 This repository contains my coursework from the Practical Machine Learning course (MSDS 422) at Northwestern University.
-Brief descriptions of the nine assignments are provided below.
+Brief descriptions of the nine Python assignments are provided below.
 * Assignment 1: Exploratory Data Analysis (EDA) and Regression Using Kaggle Ames Housing Data
 * Assignment 2:
 * Assignment 3: